-The adoption of this ASU did not have a material effect on our consolidated financial statements.
+The adoption of this ASU did not have a material effect on our consolidated financial statements, other than the newly required disclosures.
 See Note 15-Supply Chain Finance for information on our supplier finance programs.

 NOTE 2-SEGMENT INFORMATION

 Our reporting segments are: